juanjogd/Garcia-Delgado_2025_Do_stars_with_exoplanets_migrate/README.md

 * N13 - Orbits_HTC_Condor.ipynb

-* catalogue_with_distances.csv:
+* garcia_delgado_catalogue.csv:

   This is the whole exoplanet.eu catalogue with some extra columns.
 These include Gaia parameters brought from the Gaia Archive, magnitudes from 2MASS and AIIWise catalogues, parallax zero-point correction, Bayesian estimations for distances, UNIDAM estimates for ages and stellar orbital dynamics parameters.

-  This catalogue will be temporaly
+  This catalogue will be temporaly unavailable until the results are published